GhanshyamPothu/GhanshyamPothu/README.md

 - Work with large datasets using **SQL and Excel**

 ### 🔹 Currently
-- Working on real-world analytics projects
+- Working on real-world data analytics and business analytics projects
 - Improving skills in **Power BI, SQL, and Python**
 - Actively seeking **Data Analyst / Business Analyst opportunities**